Relation between two-phase quantum walks and the topological invariant: Model and mathematically rigorous results

 where $\lambda\;(\in\mathbb{C})$ with a restriction $|\lambda|=1$ is the eigenvalue of $U^{(s)}$ and $\Psi$ is the eigenvector defined by

 where $T$ means the transposed operation.
 First of all, we give the stationary measure of our complete two-phase QW.
 The stationary measure at position $x \in {\mathbb Z}$ is defined by $\mu(x)=|\Psi^{L}(x)|^2 + |\Psi^{R}(x)|^2$\;\cite{watanabe}.
-The derivation of Theorem \ref{statmeasure} is based on the {\it splitted generating function method} (the SGF method)\cite{watanabe}, which is provided in Appendix A.
+The derivation of Theorem \ref{statmeasure} is based on the {\it splitted generating function method} (the SGF method)\cite{watanabe}, which is provided in Appendix B. The solutions of the generalized eigenequation \eqref{2phase-eigenvalue.prob.} are given in Proposition \ref{prob-meas} in Appendix B. \begin{theorem} Let